ColorPicker#

 )

-The variant parameter controls the visual style of the input.
+The variant parameter controls the visual appearance of the input field, allowing you to match your application’s design aesthetic.
 Choose from “filled”, “outlined” (default), or “standard”:

 pmui.FlexBox(